Jorge-Ortiz-Mata/Omniauth-Google/README.md

 Use this command to see your credetnials: `rails credentials:show`

-You can verify your credentials by openning rails console and typing the next commands: `Rails.application.credentials.google_id`
+You can verify your credentials by openning rails console and typing the next command: `Rails.application.credentials.google_id`

 ## Generate Devise Model.